yaikobzeray/dev-journal/activity_log.md

 Used Intersection Observer API for lazy-loading images.
 Native browser API — no library needed.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [GRPC] Thursday, 26 September 2024 — Entry 2

+Implemented server-streaming gRPC in Go for real-time notifications.
+Client receives events as they happen.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*